Gaeng Hang Lay Moo Curry — Northern Thai Pork Belly Curry Recipe

 With the use of these extra spices on top of a classic base red curry mix, there are many parallels with southern Thailand’s Massaman curry.
 Although the Hang Lay Moo recipe I am using here, by Bangkok-based Thai Chef Ian Kittichai of Issaya Siamese Club, does not contain mace, cinnamon and fenugreek, other dried spices that often appear in southern Massaman curries.

 While the spices convey the influence of India and Malaysia, the origins perhaps are closer to the northern Thai border in Myanmar, where a pork curry called wet tha hin lay includes a sour component, just as the Thai version includes tamarind.
+In fact many restaurants in Chiang Mai call the curry ‘Burmese curry’.

 While there’s plenty of heat from the chillies in the curry mix, there’s also the added bite of the ginger — not normally an ingredient in Thai curries, where it’s lookalike, galangal, predominantly features.